 - BONUS: Ammonite fossil, Otodus sharks tooth in matrix, Coprolite (dinosaur poo ), 2 Easy Open Geodes with crystals inside!

-- ASSEMBLED IN THE USA–buying this kit from Dancing Bear provides skill building and wages to working adults with intellectual and developmental disabilities at the Pearl Buck Center.
+- ASSEMBLED IN THE USA–buying this outdoor gift from Dancing Bear provides skill building and wages to working adults with intellectual and developmental disabilities at the Pearl Buck Center.
 We also donate 10% of our profits to charities!

 - 17-22 LB Draw Weight